Ineffective offense, turnovers doom Notre Dame vs Marshall in Freeman's home debut - Inside the Irish | NBC Sports

 The other two plays on those two possessions gained no yards.

-Marcus Freeman doesn't want to "just focus on the end result," but "We have to look at the lack of execution on all phases of our team and where we can improve it."

-Mayer finished with eight catches for 103 yards, including a five-yard touchdown pass from junior quarterback Drew Pyne, while Buchner completed 18 of 32 passes for 201 yards before an apparent shoulder injury knocked him out of the game.
-He added 41 yards and 15 Irish points on 10 rushes (sack adjusted), along with two interceptions.
+Mayer finished with eight catches for 103 yards, including a five-yard touchdown pass from junior quarterback Drew Pyne, while Buchner completed 18 of 32 passes for 201 yards before an apparent shoulder injury knocked him out of the game; Freeman did not provide details on the injury other than to say it was a shoulder injury.
+Buchner added 52 yards and 15 Irish points on 12 rushes (sack adjusted), along with two interceptions.

+Otherwise, Notre Dame skill-position players managed just 79 yards on 21 rushes, and Mayer aside, they put together 118 yards on 25 passing targets.

+Marshall outgained the Irish by only 13 yards, 364 yards to 351, the biggest difference in offensive productions coming from Notre Dame’s three turnovers.
+(Pyne also threw an interception.)
+But while the Irish threw the ball inconsistently — 5.8 yards per attempt is inefficient at best and ineffective more truthfully — the Herd ran the ball with repeated success.
+Marshall finished with 236 yards on 47 rushes (sacks adjusted).

 STAT OF THE GAME